Should the Timing of Inspections be Predictable?: Optimal timing of perfect inspections

 \subsection{Innovation\texorpdfstring{: $\l_G > \l_B$}{}}

 If $\l_G > \l_B$, then working increases the arrival rate of breakthroughs by more than it decreases the arrival rate of breakdowns.
-Consequently, working shortens the project.
+Consequently, working shortens the project in expectation.
 In particular, this case obtains if there are breakthroughs but no breakdowns ($\l_B=\nolinebreak0$).

 \begin{thm}[Periodic perfect inspections] Suppose that inspections are perfect and $\l_G > \l_B$.
-Then it is optimal to inspect periodically: for some period $\tau^\ast$, the gap $T_n - T_{n-1}$ equals $\tau^\ast$ for each $n$.
+Then it is optimal to inspect periodically with some period $\tau^\ast$, i.e., $T_n = n \tau^\ast$ for all $n$.
 If $u_0 \geq u_1$, then this policy is uniquely optimal and the period $\tau^\ast$ is given by

 \end{thm}